 Business Entity: Any organization or enterprise operated for profit, including a proprietorship, partnership, firm, business trust, joint venture, syndicate, corporation, or association.
 This would include a business for which you take business deductions for tax purposes (for example, a small business operated in your home).
-When reporting a business entity on the Form 700, do not use acronyms for the name of entity.
+When reporting a business entity on the Form 700, do not use acronyms for the name of entity, unless it is one that is commonly understood by the public.